Skip to main content

 Registrar

-Her overall responsibilities are exercising the judicial and administrative functions under the Rules and Practice Directions for the UK Supreme Court (UKSC) and the Judicial Committee of the Privy Council (JCPC).
+Laura's overall responsibilities are exercising the judicial and administrative functions under the Rules and Practice Directions for the UK Supreme Court (UKSC) and the Judicial Committee of the Privy Council (JCPC).
 She is also responsible for the active management of all internal processes relating to appeals, costs and judgments for the UKSC and JCPC.

 Laura trained as a solicitor at Allen & Overy LLP, in the London and Paris offices.
-She qualified as an associate in the Corporate department and left in 2009, joining the Civil Appeals Office later that year.
-At the Civil Appeals Office Laura was a case lawyer, working on a range of applications and appeals.
+She qualified as an associate in the Corporate Department and left in 2009 to join the Civil Appeals Office where Laura was a case lawyer, working on a range of applications and appeals.
 She developed expertise in managing permission to appeal applications, grouping appeals and spotting trends in litigation.
 She advised her supervising Lord and Lady Justices in all aspects of active case management and listing.
+From 2017 she was the Court of Appeal's Jurisdiction Lawyer, using powers delegated to her by the Master of the Rolls to give directions on matters of jurisdiction.
+During this time, she also acted as an Anti-Bullying and Harassment Advisor.
+In early 2022 she undertook an initial secondment to the Registry of the Supreme Court as Deputy Interim Registrar before successfully applying to be the permanent Registrar initially on a full time basis and then as part of a job share.

 Back to top